WATCH: Local Father Returns From Deployment, Surprises 5-Year-Old Son For Very Special Occasion

 “I just can’t wait to just hug him.
 I’ve been gone a whole year,” U.S. Army Reserve Staff Sgt.
 Jose Rivera said.

-Rivera is counting down the moments until he’s reunited with his little boy, 5-year-old Jaden.
-Whom he hasn’t seen since last January.
+Rivera is counting down the moments until he’s reunited with his little boy, 5-year-old Jaden, whom he hasn’t seen since last January.

-“He keeps asking me when I’m coming home,” Jose Rivera said.
+“He keeps asking me when I’m coming home,” Rivera said.

 Rivera, who is in the Army Reserve, had been deployed in Qatar since January.